tusharkeshav/image-editor/README.md

 # image-editor
-Description: It is a image tool based on Python Pillow library built for all CLI lovers.
+Description: It is a image editing tool based on Python Pillow library built for all CLI lovers.
 Users can easily modify Image.
 ## Features:
 - Image resizing
 - Image Format Converion(jpg to png(vice-versa))